 Place the pineapple slices all over the ham and add a cherry to the middle of each slice.
 Secure with a toothpick inserted into each cherry.
 This will keep the fruit on while baking.
 Set the pineapple juice aside for the glaze.

 I love to use a probe to keep an eye on the temperature to make it easy.
-This way I don't have to keep opening the door and inserting a thermometer.
+This way I don't have to keep opening the door and inserting a thermometer in the baked ham.
 You can easily check the temperature at any point during cooking.
 You would insert the probe now if you are using one.

 Cook the ham